 Any Agency considering construction of facilities through solicited or unsolicited proposals shall be responsible for ensuring compliance with the provisions of § 10.1-1188 of the Code of Virginia as it regards environmental issues and the need for an Environmental Impact Report.

 In accordance with existing state law, or pursuant to directive from the Governor's Office, other Agencies may also have a right and/or responsibility with respect to the project and the Contractor's compliance with the terms of the comprehensive agreement.

-While procedures incorporated in these guidelines are consistent with those of §§ 2.2-4301 of the Code of Virginia.
-Under §§ 56-575.1, the Virginia Public Procurement Act (VPPA) shall not apply to actions under the Public-Private Education Facilities and Infrastructure Act.
+While procedures incorporated in these guidelines are consistent with those of §§ 2.2-4301 et seq. of the Code of Virginia.
+Under § 56-575.1, the VPPA shall not apply to actions under the Public-Private Education Facilities and Infrastructure Act.